Dhankad/pdsnd_github/README.md

    counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+5. raw data
+   upon asked by the user it will provide the first 5 lines of respective city chosen by the user.
 ### Files used
 chicago.csv
 new_york_city.csv
 washington.csv

 ### Credits
+I would like to thanks Udacity for providing me such good course with very detailed explanations of concepts throughout the course.
+It has also provided detailed guidelines and good mentorship to complete the project on time.

+websites like stack overflow also provided good insights while solving problems.